wixplosives/stylable.io/docs/guides/walkthrough/namespace.md

 ## Project level namespacing

-On a more general level, we can have granular control of Styleable's namespacing process by passing a custom namespace resolver to Stylable at initialization using configuration.
+On a more general level, we can have granular control of Stylable's namespacing process by passing a custom namespace resolver to Stylable at initialization using configuration.

 <!-- TODO: create stylable.config entry and link to it -->